Announcing the 2021-2022 Young Writers Awards Winners

 This annual competition, which accepts entries in poetry, fiction, and nonfiction, is free to enter and open to high school students.
-A first-, second-, and third-place winner is selected in each of the categories, with cash prizes from $125-$500 awarded.
+A first-, second-, and third-place winner is selected in each of the categories, with cash prizes up to $1,000 awarded.

 Young Writers Award finalists and winners are also eligible for undergraduate scholarships at Bennington.
-YWA finalists who apply, are admitted, and enroll at Bennington will receive a $10,000 scholarship every year for four years, for a total of $40,000.
-YWA winners who apply, are admitted, and enroll at Bennington will receive a $15,000 scholarship every year for four years, for a total of $60,000.
+Finalists who enroll at Bennington will receive a $10,000 scholarship every year for four years, for a total of $40,000.
+Winners who enroll at Bennington will receive a $15,000 scholarship every year for four years, for a total of $60,000.

 Bennington College has a unique literary legacy, including twelve Pulitzer Prize winners, three U.S. poet laureates, four MacArthur Geniuses, countless New York Times bestsellers, and two of Time magazine’s 100 most influential people.

-- First Place: "Somewhere Nearby Connecticut, There's a Clan of Vampires and a Woman He May Never Know," Alyssa Wilson, South Carolina Governor’s School for the Arts and Humanities, Greenville, SC
+- First Place, "The—Lovely—Red—Skirt," Youjaye Daniels, South Carolina Governor's School for the Arts and Humanities, Greenvile, SC

 About Bennington College